AI Trends15 min read

 Why They Left: Inside the Exodus

-Interviews with former Seed employees reveal consistent grievances:
+Interviews with former Seed employees (conducted by Chinese tech media and confirmed by international sources) reveal a consistent pattern of grievances:

 1. Bureaucratic Gridlock

-Engineers complained of excessive metrics tracking, internal competition for GPU resources, and research projects being killed based on quarterly business metrics.
+Despite being framed as an elite research lab, Seed operated within ByteDance's famously data-driven corporate culture.
+Engineers complained of excessive metrics tracking, internal competition for GPU resources, and research projects being killed based on quarterly business metrics rather than scientific potential.

 2. Compensation Disappointment